emmaudeji/alx-interview/0x00-pascal_triangle/README.md

 0x00.
 Pascal's Triangle
 =======================
-How to generate Pascal triangle comprising od lists of list.
+How to generate Pascal triangle comprising of a list of lists.

 Introduction
 ------------